 Shauna Lee Lange of Shauna Lee Lange Studios in Charlotte County, Florida will be a featured artist in the upcoming St. Elizabeth’s Hospital of Washington, DC‘s art exhibit “Season of Thanks“.
 Season of Thanks is a concept project curated by Randall Holloway of Holloway Ventures, also of Washington, DC.

 HOLLOWAY VENTURES is a visual arts and academics institute in Washington, D.C.
-The corporation was founded in 2000 and is a non-profit organization.
+The organization was founded in 2000 and is non-profit.
 Its primary function is the enhancement of visual arts through exhibition, performance and education.
 Holloway Ventures has partnered with the MNCPPC, PG Sports and Learning Complex and National Children’s Hospital of Washington, DC.